 There’s a healthy stack of spacers to bring Brent’s armrests up

-More interesting, however, are Bookwalter's 25mm-wide Continental tubular tires – a size that until very recently would never have been considered for time trials where rolling resistance and aerodynamics are of paramount importance.
+More interesting, however, are Bookwalter’s 25mm-wide Continental tubular tyres – a size that until very recently would never have been considered for time trials where rolling resistance and aerodynamics are of paramount importance.

-Rolling weight isn't nearly as critical for most time trials though, and as the pros are increasingly realizing, the wider tires are actually yielding lower times along with other ancillary benefits, such as increased cornering grip, which could prove critical depending on road conditions for the opening team time trial.
+Rolling weight isn’t nearly as critical for most time trials though, and as the pros are increasingly realising, the wider tyres are actually yielding lower times along with other ancillary benefits, such as increased cornering grip, which could prove critical depending on road conditions for the opening team time trial.

-25mm wide Continental Competition ProLtd ALX tubular tires are fitted front and rear - a size once unheard of for a time trial bike
+25mm wide Continental Competition ProLtd ALX tubular tyres are fitted front and rear – a size once unheard of for a time trial bike

 “The riders thought it would be much slower but it’s the exact opposite,” team mechanic Jürgen Landrie told BikeRadar.
 “It’s faster, more comfortable, and we get fewer flats.”

-Landrie did stress, however, that the aerodynamic benefits are only realized when those wider tires are paired with correspondingly wider rims.
+Landrie did stress, however, that the aerodynamic benefits are only realised when those wider tyres are paired with correspondingly wider rims.
 In this case, both the PRO Textreme Carbon rear disc and Shimano Dura-Ace WH-9000-C75-TU deep-section front wheel boast compatible 24mm-wide cross-sections.

-Claimed weight on PRO's Textreme carbon disc wheel is 975g.
-The wider profile works well with 25mm-wide tires but it's clearly a tight fit with the rear derailleur
+Claimed weight on PRO’s Textreme carbon disc wheel is 975g.
+The wider profile works well with 25mm-wide tyres but it’s clearly a tight fit with the rear derailleur